Einsied/TRAFOTSLE/Readme.md

 The notes will be transformed into particles spawned from the sources, that are then connected to topics.

+Additional particles may be added for ideas that come up during the transcription.

 Concepts are collection of particles that will later morph into classes.
 They collect information like topics but are restricted to an entity.
 They also contain additional description text.